 Live as a child of God.

 Pastor Jonathan Romig preached this message at Cornerstone Congregational Church.
-You can download a PDF copy of this sermon above, which includes endnotes and references, or share it through Apple podcasts or Google Play Music.
+You can download a PDF copy of this sermon above, which includes endnotes and references or share it through Apple podcasts.
 Read the story of our church here.